EdwinIp2004/Software-Development-Project/README.md

 ## Graphical Abstract
 <img width="598" height="692" alt="image" src="https://github.com/user-attachments/assets/b23da503-255d-4fca-9154-815396def52f" />

+## How to Play
+**Objective**
+Match 3 or more identical gems in a row or column to clear them.
+Reach the target score before you run out of moves.

+**Controls**
+- Click any gem to select it.
+- Click an adjacent gem to swap them.
+- Only horizontal or vertical swaps are allowed.
+- Press **ESC** to quit the game.

+**Scoring System**
+- Base score depends on match length:
+  - 3 gems → 30 points
+  - 4 gems → 80 points
+  - 5 gems → 150 points
+  - 6+ gems → 250 points
+- **Combo multiplier**: Every consecutive match in the same cascade multiplies the score (e.g., Combo ×2, ×3, …).
+- New gems fall from the top after each match.

+**Target Score & Level Progression**
+- Each level has a specific target score that increases with difficulty.
+- Starting values: Level 1 target = 2000, moves = 20.
+- After completing a level: moves increase by 10 and target score rises using the formula
+  `target = 1500 + (level-1)×3000 + (level-1)²×500`.
+- The game ends when you run out of moves (Game Over).

+**Tactics for High Score**
+- **Chain reactions (combos)** are the key to high scores.
+Try to create swaps that cause multiple matches in a single cascade.
+- Don't do simple match 3 moves unless you're planning for a big chain reaction.
+- Save powerful longer matches (4+ gems) for moments when they can trigger even bigger combos.

 ## 1. Purpose of the Software
 - **Type**: Casual puzzle game (Match-3).